Prediabetes in Midlife Women Explained by Experts

 There are also other options, such as supplements and lifestyle interventions.

-Katherine: People have to get comfortable with the word menopause.
+Kathleen: People have to get comfortable with the word menopause.
 Half of the population goes through it, and it affects daily life.
 It's not a word that needs to be hidden.
 We can say it out loud now.

 Catherine: Yes!
 It's fantastic that all these options are available through telehealth to help you thrive during this period.

 Kathleen: It's incredible.
-A woman could spend almost half a day going to a doctor's office between parking, waiting in the waiting room, being seen, and commuting.
+A woman could spend almost half a day going to a doctor's office, between parking, waiting in the waiting room, being seen, and commuting.
 You can make a telehealth appointment in 15 to 30 minutes.
 The accessible solution it brings for women, especially those who are really time-crunched, is impressive.

 It also gives us access to tech-enabled education tools, even as healthcare professionals.
 I can complete much of the intake before the visit and spend time conversing and problem-solving with the patient instead of getting their history.